Greenpeace activists arrested in French nuclear break-in

 "The Fessenheim plant is a symbol," Greenpeace activist Cyrille Cormier said.
 "Its planned closure must be the beginning of a series of plant closures in Europe to limit the accidental and financial risks linked to ageing (plants) and to start the energy transition."

-The activists hung a banner from the roof of the plant that said "stop risking Europe".
-They called on Hollande and German Chancellor Angela Merkel to commit at an EU summit on Thursday to generating energy from alternative sources.
+The activists hung a banner from the roof of the plant that said "stop risking Europe" and called on Hollande and German Chancellor Angela Merkel to commit at an EU summit on Thursday to generating energy from alternative sources.

-(Reporting by Gilbert Reilhac, Patrick Genthon, Michel Rose and Marion Drouet; Writing by Leigh Thomas; Editing by John Stonestreet and Ruth Pitchford)
+(Reporting by Gilbert Reilhac, Patrick Genthon and Marion Drouet; writing by Leigh Thomas; Editing by John Stonestreet and Mark John)